View Mabel EVANS's Obituary on Stuff.co.nz and share memories

 Mabel Elizabeth (Betty):

 It is with deep sadness we announce the passing of Betty on Friday, February 15, 2019.
 Deeply loved and devoted wife of the late Lex, loved and cherished Mum of Marty and Rae (Pukerau), Gavin and Shona (Australia), Steve and Margaret (Gore), Lorraine and David Hewlett (Gore) and Leonie and John Mantell (Mataura).
 Much loved and treasured Nana Betty of all her grandchildren and great-grandchildren.
 Many thanks to all the staff at Parata Rest Home for your love and care of Betty.
-Funeral details to be advised.
+A service to celebrate Betty's life will be held in Southern Funeral Home Chapel, 106 Hokonui Drive, Gore, on Wednesday, February 20, at 1.30pm.
 Messages to 7 Hillcrest Avenue, Mataura 9712.

 Published in Southland Times from Feb.
 16 to Feb.
 18, 2019